 Aside from the spectacular Japanese, Rose, and Lilac gardens, Manito Park is packed with other things to see.
 Wander around the Mirror Pond, where you are bound to see some of the small wildlife that calls the park home.
 Explore the elegant flower-filled Gaiser Conservatory, featuring well-maintained desert and tropical ecosystems.

 Manito Park is a picnic paradise, so be sure to take a basket of goodies and a blanket.
 There are playgrounds and a baseball field for the kids to enjoy and plenty of birds to spot on the pond and in the trees if you’re a twitcher.

-One of Spokane’s must-see natural attractions is Spokane Falls, a spectacular cascade in the heart of Riverfront Park.
-The falls are at their best in the springtime when the snowmelt causes the Spokane River to swell, creating a rushing deluge of water.
+One of the city’s must-see natural attractions is Spokane Falls, a spectacular cascade in the heart of Riverfront Park.
+The falls are at their most spectacular in the springtime when the snowmelt causes the Spokane River to swell, creating a rushing deluge of water.

 A short walk from the Pavilion at Riverfront will get you to the falls.
 Cross them on a pedestrian bridge for breathtaking views of the rushing water.

 To experience the full beauty of the falls, head to Huntington Park and the area below the Washington Waterpower building.
 Or hop on the Numerica SkyRide in Riverfront Park and enjoy a gondola-style ride on the river.